 - Remember that expensive doesn’t always mean better.
 With caviar, price more closely correlates to scarcity – not quality.
 Plus, caviar will have a different flavor profile depending on the type you get.
 If you order caviar online, choose a flavor that sounds good and hunt for the best price.

-- Buy the correct amount of caviar.
+- Buy caviar in the correct amount.
 Here’s our rule of thumb: 10 to 15 grams of caviar is the equivalent of a few bites.
 Unless you’re eating a tin of caviar for dinner, a 60-ounce serving should be more than enough caviar for two people.

 - Compare prices.
 If you choose to order caviar online, you’ll be able to compare the price per ounce.
 Use this as your guiding metric if you’re worried about cost.